-Since its inception in 1962, the GNEC, and NGO DPI previously, have a proud history of partnering with UN DGC, and DPI previously, at their request.
-GNEC has participated in and in some cases led aspects within the Planning Committees for each major UN civil society conference since their inception – the work of this body has primarily been to prepare all aspects of the workshops and exhibits while also being major content and volunteer service contributors to most other aspects of each event.
+Since its inception in 1962, the GNEC, and NGO DPI previously, have a proud history of partnering with UNDGC, and DPI previously, at their request.
+GNEC has participated in and in some cases led aspects within the Planning Committees for each major UN Civil Society Conference since their inception – the work of this body has primarily been to prepare all aspects of the workshops and exhibits while also being major content and volunteer service contributors to most other aspects of each event.

 The Global NGO Executive Committee (GNEC) was founded in 1962 to promote a closer working relationship between the United Nations and the non-governmental organizations (NGOs) associated with it.
-GNEC acts as a liaison between the NGO community and the UN's Department of Global Communications (DGC).
+GNEC acts as a liaison between the NGO community and the UN's Department of Global Communications (UNDGC).
 GNEC provides strategic guidance to help NGOs become more effective partners of the UN.

 If you would like more info about NGO Reporter, or wish to subscribe: